michyking/global_store_sales_report/README.md

 Despite generating a total profit of $504.2K in 2014, Global Superstore's profit distribution was uneven across countries.
 In fact, only three countries accounted for nearly half of the company's total profit.
 These Countries are :
 - United States with total profit of $93.5
 - Followed by India with $48.8
-- And Lastly, China with the total profit of $46.8
+- And Lastly, China with a total profit of $46.8

 This suggests that Global Superstore's performance varies across different countries.
 It is important for the store to identify the factors that contribute to its success in certain markets and replicate these factors in other markets.

-Also, the top 3 products for each of these countries is shown below:
+Also, the top 3 products for each of these countries are shown below:

 ![](img/q1b.jpg)